 When it comes to working remotely, we’re basically experts.
-Since 2008.
-We didn’t even have a physical office until 2018!
-Over the years, we’ve mastered a few tricks and discovered some very helpful tools.
-We’ve settled in some processes and learned a lot of lessons.
+Since 2008 we didn’t even have a physical office until 2018!
+Over the years, we’ve mastered a few tricks and discovered some very helpful digital tools for WFH.
+We’ve settled into some processes and learned a lot of lessons.

-But we won’t tell you how you’ll need a dedicated space, a routine and – oh, don’t forget to keep work-life balance; you’ll see that a lot on other blogs.
-We’ll share the tools we use to make working remotely as easy as possible.
+But we won’t tell you how you’ll need a dedicated space, a routine, and – oh, don’t forget to keep a work-life balance; you’ll see that a lot on other blogs.
+We’ll share the digital tools we use to make working remotely as easy as possible.
 So here we go, the Bright Pink WFH essentials:

 This is our mantra.
 We don’t store files on our local computers, everything is in the cloud.
 So, if a computer vanishes or disappears tomorrow, we can literally pick up exactly from where we left off, on a new one.
 In fact, that’s what Madalina, our CEO, had to do last December when her MacBook’s video card crashed.
 In two hours, Apple had a new MacBook at her door.
 In two more hours, everything was restored.